HackBMU/hackBMU2019_tab_over_spaces/README.md

 # Technology Stack
 * *React* A JavaScript library for building user interfaces
 * *Flask* Python's micro web framework.
-* *MySQL* MySQL is an open source relational database management system.
+* *Postgresql*  An open source object-relational database management system with an emphasis on extensibility and standards compliance.
 * *Keras* The Python Deep Learning library
 * *Heroku* A platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 * *FloydHub* A zero setup Deep Learning platform for productive data science teams.